 Tamil Nadu has excellent national parks such as the Guindy National Park and Anamalai National Park, and wildlife sanctuaries in Mudumalai, Kodiakarai, Kalakkad Mundanthurai, and Berijam.
 The vast coastline of Tamil Nadu has many silvery beaches like the Marina, Elliots, Thiruvanmiyur, Tiruchendur, Rameswaram and Kanyakumari beaches.

 Famous temples at Madurai, Thanjavur, Rameswaram, Kumbakonam, Chidambaram and Tiruchirappalli showcase Tamil Nadu’s rich culture, artistic excellence and architectural splendour.
 The “Great Living Chola Temples” in Thanjavur, Gangaikonda Cholapuram and Darasuram as well as the group of monuments in Mamallapuram are designated UNESCO World Heritage Sites.

 Singapore and Tamil Nadu

-In November 2017, Singapore’s Consul General in Chennai, Roy Kho announced that Singapore was keen to start new ventures in Tamil Nadu and strengthen its ties with India.
-He said that Singapore accounted for 3.4 percent of India’s foreign trade and was keen on starting new ventures in Tamil Nadu for improving trade and business.
+In November 2017, Singapore’s Consul General in Chennai, Roy Kho announced that Singapore was keen on starting new ventures in Tamil Nadu and strengthening its ties with India.
+He said that Singapore accounted for 3.4 percent of India’s foreign trade and was keen on starting new ventures in Tamil Nadu to improve trade and business.
 He noted that India was investment-friendly, especially Tamil Nadu which is known for its “investment-friendly policies, amazing architecture and rich culture.”
 Noting that Singapore was the second largest foreign investor in India, the Consul General said that India and Singapore had marked 50 years of diplomatic relations.